slimtoolkit/slim/README.md

 4. Run the Slim app:

-`./slim build my/sample-node-app` <- run it from the location where you extraced the Slim app binaries (or update your `PATH` env var to include the directory where the Slim app binaries are located)
+`./slim build my/sample-node-app` <- run it from the location where you extracted the Slim app binaries (or update your `PATH` env var to include the directory where the Slim app binaries are located)

 Slim creates a special container based on the target image you provided.
 It also creates a resource directory where it stores the information it discovers about your image: `<slim directory>/.images/<TARGET_IMAGE_ID>`.